Jagadeeshwaran-J/GoldApp-Nuitka/Readme.md

-# 🪙 GoldApp-Nuitka – Python to EXE using Nuitka
+# Python to EXE using Nuitka

-This repository demonstrates how to **convert a Python-based gold detection project into a secure `.exe` file** using **Nuitka** — a compiler that converts Python into C++ binaries for maximum performance and code protection.
+This repository demonstrates how to **convert a Python-based detection project into a secure `.exe` file** using **Nuitka** — a compiler that converts Python into C++ binaries for maximum performance and code protection.

 ---